 Climate policy instruments.-Much empirical research effort has been devoted to the Pigovian resolution to the carbon externality-e.g., Nordhaus (2017).
-In the face of large remaining carbon pricing gaps (OECD [2018]), many examine second-best instruments-see, among many others, Jacobsen et al. (2020) on energy efficiency standards-and how these instruments complement carbon pricing (e.g., Dimanchev and Knittel [2020]).
+In the face of large remaining carbon pricing gaps (OECD [2018]), many examine other instruments and their complementarity with carbon pricing (e.g., Dimanchev and Knittel [2020]).
 Some examine voluntary actions.
 Voluntary commitments raise the question of their effectiveness.
 Khanna and Damon (1999) suggest that voluntary programs might be effective because of significant public recognition efforts targeting customer goodwill.
 Denicolò (2008) suggests that firms' voluntary environmental actions may seek to obtain excessively stringent regulation at their benefit.